Dom58/Alight-Coding-Challenge-BE_FE/README.md

 ### NOTE

-By default the are `50 items` that are hardcoded in the Backend project To add more products view this endpoints you can use `Postman` to create more items and display them.
+By default there are `50 items` that are hardcoded in the Backend project To add more products to view this endpoint, you can use `Postman` to create and display more items.

 ### APIs